 After applying compost tea to your trees, shrubs and/or perennials, we also recommend applying mulch made with untreated, aged, brown organic materials to promote the growth of beneficial fungi.
 Besides looking attractive, mulch supports fungi, suppresses weed growth, and minimizes soil compaction.

 If you’d like to move toward an organic approach to maintaining your yard, call us today at 908-309-6611 to find out how compost tea soil conditioner can help make the transition as smooth and successful as possible.

 When applied a minimum of 2-3 times per year, compost tea builds soil life and suppresses diseases below ground to help improve overall plant health and vigor.
 With the right kind of application, it also helps suppress fungal diseases on leaf surfaces, like powdery mildew and black spot.

 Call us at 908-309-6611 for a free estimate.
-We’ll determine the best mixture and schedule for compost tea soil conditioner applications for your garden.
+We’ll determine the best schedule for compost tea soil conditioner applications for your yard and garden.